Charles E W Bean, Diaries, AWM38 3DRL 606/7/1 - May 1915 - Part 1

 Staff Sergt Major Coghiel, M,G

-Dusk Staff
+Irish Staff

 C.M.F.

-Several men and engnrs were sent down but
+Several messengers were sent down but

-no one reached Brigade H.Q. - all were shot.
+not one reached Brigade H.Q. - all were shot.

 No instructions from anyone.

-Col. Burrage at 3o'c in afternoon went down
+Col. Burrage at 3 o'c in afternoon went down

 himself to Bde H.Q. & they decided the best

-thing was to abandon / position.
+thing ws to abandon / positn.

 We carried away all / wounded